Saltaire: Salts Mill today

 The "New Mill", on the other side of the canal, is divided between offices for the local National Health Service Trusts and residential flats.

 Media

 Film footage of Saltaire and the nearby Shipley Glen Tramway in 1914 is held by the Yorkshire Film Archive.
-A two minute short clip showing workers leaving Salt's Mill on 24 July 1900 is held by the British Film Institute.
+A two-minute short clip showing workers leaving Salts Mill on 24 July 1900 is held by the British Film Institute.